-After receiving and considering management's analysis and recommendations, the Compensation Committee determined that the percentage achievement of the 2020 Company-wide performance goals was 100%.
-This determination of target achievement for our 2020 corporate objectives as a whole was supported by the significant number and criticality of achievements beyond our stated 2020 corporate objectives, which far exceeded the small number of pre-set goals that were not timely achieved.
+After receiving and considering management's analysis and recommendations, the Compensation Committee determined that the percentage achievement of the 2023 Company-wide performance goals was 126%.
+This determination of achievement for our 2023 corporate objectives was supported by the excellent performances of our Finance, Corporate Development and Research teams, as well as our successful retention of our critical talent, which met, and in some cases far exceeded, the 2023 goals.

-In determining individual performance-based cash bonus payouts, the NEOs' potential performance-based cash bonus were weighted differently, depending on their respective areas of responsibility and contributions to our Company-wide goals and, in the case of Mr. Okazaki and Dr. Delaney, were prorated based upon their start dates.
+In determining individual performance-based cash bonus payouts, the NEOs' potential performance-based cash bonuses were weighted differently, depending on their respective areas of responsibility and contributions to our Company-wide goals.